Illumina/strelka/docs/userGuide/README.md

 This is a useful mechanism to supply Strelka with larger indels (ie. larger than can be found by the read mapper), or to provide population variants.

-Any candidate indel record which is not left-normalized will be skipped with a warning.
-Any candidate indel record where the REF field is not consistent with the corresponding reference sequence will trigger a runtime error.
-Consistency with the reference means that each vcf REF base either matches the reference or the reference base is ambiguous.
+In addition to [standard input VCF checks](#vcf-files), any candidate indel record which is not left-normalized will be skipped with a warning.

 Multiple candidate indel VCFs may be submitted to the workflow (e.g. `--indelCandidates cand1.vcf.gz --indelCandidates cand2.vcf.gz ...`).
 All input VCFs must be bgzip compressed and tabix-indexed.